Storyflow Logo

 How much does Tana cost in 2026?

-Tana costs $14/month for the Pro plan, with the AI features sold as a separate add-on at around $30/month on top of the base subscription.
-That stacking is the single most-cited reason users start looking for alternatives, because tools like Storyflow, Reflect, and Notion (at the Business tier) bundle AI into the plan instead of charging for it twice.
+Tana costs $14/month for Pro, with AI sold as a separate add-on around $30/month on top of the base subscription.
+That stacking is the single most-cited reason users start looking for alternatives, because Storyflow, Reflect, and Notion (at the Business tier) bundle AI into the plan instead of charging for it twice.
 Verify current Tana pricing on tana.inc before committing, as plans shift.

 Why do people leave Tana?

 People leave Tana mostly because of the AI add-on cost stacking on top of the base subscription, the steep supertag learning curve, the time spent designing schemas instead of doing work, and the secondary mobile app.
-Some users also leave because they realise they want project-shaped tools rather than personal-knowledge tools.
+Some also leave because they realise they are space thinkers who wanted a visual, project-shaped tool rather than a queryable personal-knowledge base.

 Is there a free Tana alternative?